c0opycat/boids_simulation/README.md

 ```bash
 make docs
 ```
 The documentation will be generated in the `docs/html` directory.
-Open `docs/html/index.html` or `docs.html` in your web browser.
+Open `docs/html/index.html` in your web browser.

 ## Project Structure